daniele77/cli/README.md

     } );
 ```

-or they can be custom types overloading the `std::istream << operator`:
+Or they can be custom types by overloading the `std::istream::operator>>`:

 ```C++
 struct Foo